Easy Ways To Warm Your Home In Winter

 Hot air rises, so take advantage of those ceiling fans and use them to circulate the warmer air that naturally sits higher in the room.
 Be sure to set your ceiling fans to spin clockwise so that they push the hot air down.

 Check for draughts coming from chimneys, vents and exhaust fans placed in ceilings and walls around the home.
 Close the damper in fire place when it is not in use, install a chimney balloon and close the doors to any rooms containing exhaust fans in the ceiling.

 Get The Most From Your Heater

-Make sure you have placed your heater or radiator in an optimal position.
+Make sure you have placed the heater or radiator in an optimal position.
 Avoid putting large objects in front of the heater source as they will just absorb all the heat.
 Another great tip if the radiator is placed near a wall, is to place tin foil on the wall at the back of the radiator.
 This reflects all the heat back into the room rather than being absorbed by the wall.

 Cover Any Cold Floors

 Cover any cold flooring, such as tiles, concrete or floorboards with rugs or carpet, especially in areas where you frequently sit or walk.

 Set a timer to turn your heater on before the house gets too cold.
 To keep your home warm in the most efficient manner possible, it’s much easier for a heater to maintain or build to a moderate temperature of 20-23 degrees slowly rather than trying to heat a very cold room quickly.

 Cooking a meal or snack in the oven helps to warm your home incidentally.
 When you have finished cooking, leave the oven door open a few centimetres to allow the hot air from the oven to filter into the rest of the room.

 Try to inhabit the smaller rooms of your home as they are quicker and easier to heat up.
 Close the doors to any rooms you don’t need to use and block any draughts coming from these rooms as much as possible.